techmannih/helper/docs/SHIPPING.md

 - Note: Consider adding an index on `mailboxId` and `subtopicId` to improve query performance

 Implementation steps:

 1. Create a new file `db/schema/autoAssignRules.ts` with the table definition using integer references (not foreign keys) and `withTimestamps` helper
-2. Run `npm run db:generate` to automatically generate the migration files
+2. Run `pnpm db:generate` to automatically generate the migration files
 3. The migration will be created in the `drizzle` directory and can be reviewed before applying

 **2. tRPC Endpoint:**